trinaldi/lyricsto/README.md

 # LyricsTo

 Fetch and display lyrics from sources.
+FWIW, this should be a simple script...

 ## Requirements